Status and roadmap

 Current status

-Section titled “Current status”The current release is 0.3.3.
-The compiler runs the whole pipeline: it lexes, parses, resolves names, type checks, monomorphizes, and emits code, backed by a golden and unit test suite.
-The standard library and the multi module sample both build and run.
+Section titled “Current status”The current release is 1.11.0, and Dusk is self-hosting.
+The compiler runs the whole pipeline: it lexes, parses, resolves names, type checks, monomorphizes, and emits code, backed by a golden and unit test suite that stands at 907 records passing under testrun tests/goldens.manifest.
+The standard library and the multi module sample both build and run, and Dawn stays byte compatible with 10 of 10 offline checks green.
+Beyond the compiler, the official language server, dusk-lsp, is written in Dusk and drives the same compiler for its answers, so an editor’s diagnostics are the compiler’s own.

 Release history

-Section titled “Release history”Development has proceeded in three lines, each a minor version series with one theme.
+Section titled “Release history”Development has proceeded line by line, each a minor version series with one theme.

 0.1.x: the core language, end to end